 In 1635, the vaults of three eastern bays of the church collapsed.
 The bays were no longer rebuilt, but the church was shortened by about 20 meters.
 In 1717, the tower collapsed, destroying the vaults of the western bays of the temple.
 The reconstruction was carried out in the years 1734-38, when the vaults were replaced with ceilings.
 In the nineteenth century, only four nave’s bays served the sacred functions.
 The remaining part was used as a barracks and a granary.
 In the years 1927-28 a general renovation of the building was carried out, adapting it to the fulfillment of secular functions.

 The convent had the form of a quadrangle with three wings of the monastery and a church.
 The temple is a brick building, orientated, aisleless, originally eight-bay, ended polygonally from the east.
-In the western part there is a half-timbered tower from 1738.
 The entrance from the north is a two-door portal from around 1300.
 It was built from ceramic segments, 40 cm high, consisting of sophisticated profiled jambs and archivolts, as if passing under the capitals zone, decorated with naturalistically sculpted vegetation.
 The interior of the church was originally covered with a rib vault.

-At present, the church without a presbytery and the west wing of the monastery foundation have been partially preserved, with two rooms covered with diamond vaults and palm vaults and rib vault above the hallway.
+To this day, the monastery church has been partially preserved, without a chancel, but with a half-timbered tower from 1738 in the western part.
+The west wing of the monastery complex also survived with two rooms covered with diamond vaults and palm vaults and rib vault above the hallway.
 In the ground floor of the southern façade there are partially transformed ogival arcades of windows.
 The Myślibórz Cultural Center and the Municipal and Poviat Library have their seats in monastery buildings.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.